 Sharks play a vital role in keeping marine ecosystems balanced and healthy.
 Sharks are also not hungry man-eaters pic.twitter.com/YjiNuiUdFv

 With more than 300 uniquely identifiable sharks visiting the island each year, it is one of the few spots in the world where divers may interact closely with these formidable creatures.
 Guadalupe Island shark diving is incredibly spectacular with its gin-clear water.

 submersible shark cage diving activities are staged in a bay where 366 distinct great white sharks are identified, which ensures amazing encounters.
 You can swim in these waters to get a pleasant experience.
 However, this island is known as the best cage scuba diving place in Mexico.

 If you are planning to dive here, make sure you have enough time in hand.
 As this island is only accessible by liveaboard.
 The guest boats are experts in shark cage diving.
 Trips typically provide three days of diving and depart from San Diego in the US or Ensenada in northern Mexico.

-Despite the fact that great white sharks are the main attraction, divers will also be able to see the indigenous Guadalupe seals and sea lions feasting on big schools of mackerel while the sharks are diverted by the cages.
+Even though great white sharks are the main attraction, divers will also be able to see the indigenous Guadalupe seals and sea lions feasting on big schools of mackerel while the sharks are diverted by the cages.
 Additionally, the boat rides out and back provide the opportunity to see whales and dolphins.

-Since it’s cage diving and not really a scuba diving, you don’t necessarily have to have scuba skills.
+Difficulty Level: Since it’s cage diving and not really a scuba diving, you don’t necessarily have to have scuba skills.
 You can perform this diving without any experience of diving at all!